StevenCyb/sMathJs/README.md

 # sMathJs - A Small Statistics Library
 This project was mainly developed for learning purposes, but will also be used in a future planned project.
 The project isn't finished yet.
-Currently the following tasks are planned:
+Currently the following tasks are planned/left:
  - Lib & Demo for Regressions
-    - <del>Polynomial-Regression</del>
     - Logarithmic-Regression
     - Exponential-Regression
     - ab-Exponential-Regression